 Clears the model of all threaded contours and any associated annotation.

-Annotates an indicated threaded contour at specified location.
+Annotates an indicated threaded contour at a specified location.

-Annotates all Threaded contours at a regular interval.
+Annotates all Threaded contours at regular intervals.
 Whilst this annotates all contours, the annotation will not necessarily line up because all the contours have a different start position and length.

 Annotates all threaded contours that are NOT closed, at their ends.

 Removes a single item of contour annotation.